vekee/duandahai/content/posts/en/20211208-algorithm-quicksort.md

 sort(arr, 0, len(arr) -1)
 ```

-#### This is a sample for quick sort that start from right number as pivot
+#### This is a sample for quick sort that start from last number as pivot

 ```PYTHON
 # change the position on each number